malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 ### What is Stable
 - Core extraction, parsing, and transformation logic is robust and in sync with the test suite
 - All major test and linter issues (iteration over behaviors, error handling, boolean property handling, linter/style) have been fixed
-- All core and preprocessor tests now pass (including error handling)
+- All core, preprocessor, parser, and main CLI/integration tests now pass (including error handling)
 - Preprocessor is robust and cross-platform, using the canonical kernel solution for .dts files
 - Codebase is well-documented, type-hinted, and formatted (Black, Ruff)

 ### What Remains for Full Stability
-- **Parser edge-case tests:**
-    - A few parser tests may need review/updates to match current parser output or error messages
-    - Action: Review and update parser tests for edge cases and error handling
 - **Performance tests:**
     - Some performance/benchmark tests depend on cpp and may fail if the environment is not set up
     - Action: Set up environment or mark these as expected failures if not critical